-- Check placement of doggie doors for direct access to pool area.
+- Check placement of doggie doors for direct access to the pool area.

 - Post your local emergency number on the phone.
-Think about installing a phone near the pool area.
+Consider installing a phone near the pool area.

 If you find a child in any source of water…